cduwors/player-up/README.md

 ## Questions

-See more details at https://github.com/Mayfieldmel/player-up or contact __.
+See more details at https://github.com/cduwors/player-up or contact [Christina DuWors](christinaduwors@gmail.com).

 ## Images